alttch/busrt/README.md

 ## Security and reliability model

-ELBUS has a very simple optional security model in favor of simplicity and speed.
-Also, ELBUS is not designed to work via unstable connections, all clients should be connected either from the local machine or using high-speed reliable local network communications.
+BUS/RT has a very simple optional security model in favor of simplicity and speed.
+Also, BUS/RT is not designed to work via unstable connections, all clients should be connected either from the local machine or using high-speed reliable local network communications.